 Welcome to the NHS Abdominal Aortic Aneurysm Screening Programme

-Welcome to the NHS Abdominal Aortic Aneurysm Screening Programme, a systematic national population-based screening programme that aims to reduce deaths from ruptured abdominal aortic aneurysms through early detection, appropriate monitoring and treatment.
-Jonothan Earnshaw, Director
+The NHS Abdominal Aortic Aneurysm Screening Programme is a systematic national population-based screening programme that aims to reduce deaths from ruptured abdominal aortic aneurysms through early detection, appropriate monitoring and treatment.

 Nationally accredited training programme